Need help getting started? Unlock your own 28-day journey to a more meaningful life.

 Steger, M. F, Shim, Y., Barenz, J., & Shin, J. Y. (2013).
 Through the windows of the soul: A pilot study using photography to enhance meaning in lifeJournal of Contextual Behavioral Science, 3, 27-30.

-College students were instructed to take 9-12 photographs of things that they felt made their life meaningful; one week later, they viewed and wrote about each photograph.
-They completed a battery of questionnaires before and after this exercise.
-Afterward, they reported feeling like they had more meaning in their lives, greater life satisfaction, and more positive emotion than they had beforehand.
+American college students (mostly white and female) were instructed to take 9-12 photographs of things that they felt made their life meaningful; one week later, they viewed and wrote about each photograph.
+Based on questionnaires, they reported feeling like they had more meaning in their lives, greater life satisfaction, and more positive emotion afterward than they had beforehand.

 Sources